BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 ## Large Language Models (LLMs)

-Large Language Models (LLMs) have revolutionized natural language processing (NLP) by achieving state-of-the-art performance across a wide range of tasks — from machine translation and summarization to question answering and code generation.
+*Large Language Models (LLMs)* have revolutionized NLP by achieving state-of-the-art performance across a wide range of tasks — from machine translation and summarization to question answering and code generation.
 LLMs are a class of deep learning models designed to understand, generate, and manipulate human language.
 LLMs are trained on massive corpora of text data, enabling them to learn statistical patterns, semantic relationships, and contextual nuances of language.
 Their scale — often measured in billions of parameters — allows them to generalize across domains and perform tasks with minimal fine-tuning.

 ### LLM Tasks

+{width=75%}
 ![Fig. 6.15: LLM tasks](images/LLM_tasks.png)

 Fig. 6.15 gives an overview of tasks that can be performed with LLMs.
-Generally speaking, a LLM completes some texts, i.e. answers to questions in a chat or a dialogue, or entire stories.
+Generally speaking, a LLM completes texts, e.g. answers to questions in a chat or a dialogue, or entire stories.
 It can be used for text reformulation or summarization, but also for spell checking and grammar correction.
 Also translating texts or generating texts in multiple natural languages is possible.
 One prominent use case is in software engineering where LLMs can be used for generating, refactoring or documenting source code.

 LLMs are neural networks and are trained on large volumes of textual data, e.g., books, encyclopedias, news articles, scientific papers, social media posts or web pages of any kind.
 Also source code from repositories or synthetic data generated from databases or ontologies are used for training special purposes.

 ### Foundation: Likely word sequences

 In simple terms, a LLM is a mathematical function that predicts most likely word sequences.
 For a given sequence of words it predicts the probability of all potential following words and picks the most likely one.
-See Fig. 6.16 for an example.
+See Fig. 6.16 for an illustrating example.

+{width=80%}
 ![Fig. 6.16: LLM output prediction](images/LLM_prediction_1.png)

-Here the sentence  "The cat likes to sleep in the [...]" is given as input.
+Here, the sentence  "The cat likes to sleep in the [...]" is given as input.
 The LLM assigns probabilities to all tokens in its vocabulary (e.g., 50,000 tokens, which equals the number of output neurons of the LLM) and picks the most likely one as succeeding word, e.g., "box".

-This step can be repeated iteratively as seen in Fig. 6.17
+This step can be repeated iteratively as seen in Fig. 6.17.

+{width=80%}
 ![Fig. 6.17: LLM: iterative output prediction](images/LLM_prediction_2.png)

 In this case, after the word "box" (1st step), the punctuation mark "." may be predicted in the second step of the iteration.